zopencommunity/meta/README.md

 # UPDATE: New zopen framework is now available!

+Get the new zopen framework [here](https://github.com/ZOSOpenTools/meta/releases).

-The new zopen package manager is not compatible with the previous version of zopen.
+**Note:** The new zopen package manager is not compatible with previous versions of zopen.
 Migration involves creating a new directory structure for zopen tools.
 This is accomplished via the `zopen init` command, documented below.

 ## Before you migrate
 * Identify the tools you have already installed.
 Use `zopen install --list`.
 * If you plan to reuse the existing zopen root directory for installing the new tools, then make sure to back it up to a different directory.
 * Follow the steps below and install each of the tools again via `zopen install`

+---

-# meta - Introducing the zopen package manager
+# Meta - Introducing the zopen package manager
-Meta adds package management facilities to z/OS, via zopen.
+Meta adds package management facilities to z/OS, via `zopen`.
 It is similar to utilities like apt, dpkg, yum, yast2, emerge.
 It is written in pure shell script to remove any pre-reqs (like python/perl/bash etc).
 This package manager is designed for everyday usage of the z/OS Open Tools ports within the USS environment or for those who wish to download the tools.

 ## Pre-config